sophyzhou/presentation4/Classes and Objects.md

 ##Classes Definition

-In Objective-C, the class is defined in two different sections namely **@interface** and **@implementation**.
-In this part, we are going to talk about how to define classes in Objective-C by declaring an interface, which describes the way we intend the class and its instances to be used.
-This interface includes the list of messages that the class can receive, so we also need to provide the class implementation, which contains the code to be executed in response to each message.
+In Objective-C, the class is defined in two different sections by using **@interface** and **@implementation**.
+By declaring an *interface*, we describe the way we want the class and its instances to be used.
+This interface includes the list of messages that the class can receive, so we also need to provide the class *implementation*, which contains the code to be executed in response to each message.

-A class definition starts with the keyword **@interface** followed by the interface(class) name; and the class body, enclosed by a pair of curly braces.
-In Objective-C, all classes are derived from the base class called **NSObject**.
-It is the superclass of all Objective-C classes.
-It provides basic methods like memory allocation and initialization.
+A class definition begins with the keyword **@interface** followed by the class name and the class body, enclosed by a pair of curly braces.

 For example, we defined the *Rectangle* data type using the keyword class as follows:

 ```